varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 The Customer Address information in the AdventureWorksLT source is mapped through the many to many `SalesLT.CustomerAddress` table.
 This can be modelled as a Link relationship between The Customer and the Address entities.
 Either with a Link Satellite or as a Hub-Satellite in combination with the Link.

-Another option from a modelling perspective is to view the address information as attributes attached to the Customer.
+Another option from a modeling perspective is to view the address information as attributes attached to the Customer.
 This will create a less complex model with the address data instantiated as satellites attached to the Customer.
 The design decisions are a core part of the Data Vault process and depends on a range of considerations for Business Process, source data behavior and more.
 In the trial two different approaches are illustrated and loaded in parallel.
 Both the Link relationship based on the source data model and the attached attributes model based on associating the address data directly with a customer.

 Add metadata details for the inherited tables to create two new entities.